Continuous Noise Model for Quantum Circuits: Results and Discussion: Approximation

-In this section, we test the approximation model introduced in Sec.~\ref{sec:approximate_method}.
-We apply it to the code circuits described in Sec.~\ref{ssec:CodeCircs}.
+In this section, we test the approximation introduced in Sec.~\ref{sec:approximate_method}.
+We first apply it to the coded circuits and uncoded circuits described in Sec.~\ref{ssec:CodeCircs}.
 We then extend the test to random Clifford circuits introduced in Sec.~\ref{Sec:RandomCircs}.
-The Grover algorithm is implemented by non-Clifford circuits and thus not included in the approximation method of Sec.~\ref{sec:approximate_method}.
-We will therefore not study the Grover search circuits introduced in Sec.~\ref{subsec:GSACircuit} and applied in Sec.~\ref{ssec:gsaresults} by the approximate method.
+Finally, we apply the same idea to a non-Clifford example, namely the Grover search circuits in Sec.~\ref{subsec:GSACircuit}.
+Since Grover circuits are not Clifford circuits, we first decompose the multi-controlled \(Z\) gates into single- and two-qubit gates before applying the approximation method.